There were a lucky few.

 There are a few out there who don't believe it really happened.

-All that's left of this game is imprinted in the minds of the few hundred people on hand.
+All that's left of this football game is imprinted in the minds of the few hundred people that were there.
 Professional observers, like myself, were absent.
 West has a coaches tape that it let Independence copy because its equipment malfunctioned.
 Perhaps a couple parents in the stands recorded some footage.

 But everything you read in the press or hear on radio or on television is a second-hand account of what happened.